Implementing fallback routing for ISM phase transitions

 CLUSTER_ENDPOINT = "https://opensearch-master.internal:9200"

-VERIFY = True # Set to False only for self-signed dev environments
+VERIFY = True # path to CA bundle for self-signed certs

 def get_stuck_indices() -> list:

-"""Query ISM explain API for indices in failed or stuck states."""
+"""Query the ISM explain API for indices in failed or stuck states."""

 response = requests.get(url, auth=AUTH, verify=VERIFY, timeout=10)